kirkpatrickprice/PIIDigger/WINDOWS_RELEASES.md

     The first command should display the help content.
 The second command should create a file called `testfile.toml` containing a default configuration.
 It can be deleted.

-3. Install PyInstaller to create the EXE
+3. Run the `build_windows_embedded.ps1` script.
     ```
-    pip install pyinstaller
+    .\build_windows_embedded -py_version 3.12.6 -arch win32 -venv .venv
     ```
-4. Run the build script without the Code Signing option:
-    ```
-    .\build_windows_exe.ps1 -NoCodeSign
-    ```
-    This process should take less than a minute and display several status messages.

-5. `PIIDigger.zip` should be in the `dist\windows` folder.
+    `py_version` should match the version of Python you downloaded in step 1 `arch` should match of the version of Python you download (e.g. amd64 or win32) `venv` should match the folder you created for your Python Virtual Environment in step 3

+4. PIIDigger will be ready to run in the should be in the `dist\piidigger-<arch>` folder.
+You can ZIP it, copy it, etc. for distribution to as many computers as you'd like to run it on.